Dependency and Indemnity Compensation (DIC) is a monthly benefit paid to eligible survivors of certain deceased

 DIC is a monthly benefit paid to eligible survivors of:

 - a military member who died while on active duty

-- a veteran whose death resulted from a service-related injury or disease
+- a veteran whose death was the result of a service-related injury or disease

 - for at least 10 years immediately before death, OR

-- since the veteran's release from active duty and for at least five years immediately preceding death, OR
+- since their release from active duty and for at least five years immediately preceding death, OR

 The surviving spouse is eligible if they